 EU Member States experts’ meetings (Euratom Article 35 – 36)

 The Commission organises regular meetings of EU Member States’ experts on monitoring radioactivity in the environment and in gaseous and liquid discharges.
+The agenda, minutes and presentations of each meeting are accessible in the links listed below.

 - Commission Recommendation of 8 June 2000 on the application of Article 36 of the Euratom Treaty concerning the monitoring of the levels of radioactivity in the environment for the purpose of assessing the exposure of the population as a whole (notified under document number C(2000)1299) (2000/473/Euratom)